-Wow, that all sounds very ambitious....I should also mention, then, that I can also be much more down to earth and easy going than that.
+Wow, that all sounds very....ambitious.
+I should also mention, then, that I can be more down to earth and easy going than that.
 Want to spend the whole day in bed?
-Great.
-Wondering if picking up my cellphone to place a food delivery order counts as an adequate departure from focused inactivity?
-Most definitely.
+Me too.
+Get drunk before attempting to cook a new recipe?
+Perfect.
 Join me in questioning everyday philosophy over a bottle of wine at the park?
 Live for it.
 Burn the next day doing puzzles with leftover Chinese food or pizza?
 Yes, please.

 I am an unconventional San Francisco native, fun loving guy with a rigorous ambition for the love and pursuit of everything.
 I am working in Southern Japan for a few months until I return home and figure out the next part of my life.
 I'm always available for coffee or a night on the town over vacation.
 Give me a reason to stay.